• Skip to primary navigation

 • Docs mostly single stitched, Red Wing mostly triple/double stitched

-• Red Wings more ‘foot-shaped’
+• Red Wings are more ‘foot-shaped‘

-The main two products I’m comparing today are the most popular boots from each respective company: the Red Wing Iron Ranger and the Doc Martens 1460.
+The two main products I’m comparing today are the most popular boots from each respective company: the Red Wing Iron Ranger and the Doc Martens 1460.

-The Iron Ranger, meanwhile, is Red Wing’s most popular boot and it’s made in Minnesota.
-I’ve also taken some pictures here of the 1460s alongside the Red Wing Blacksmith boot, since the Red Wing boot that’s the most similar to the Docs.
-The main differences with the Blacksmith and Iron Ranger is that the latter just has a toecap.
-There are a couple of other differences ,like the eyelets are brass on the Blacksmith instead of nickel on the Iron Rangers, but everything I’ll be saying about Red Wing in this article — the leather, the fit, the construction — goes for the Iron Rangers and the Blacksmiths both.
+The Iron Ranger, meanwhile, is Red Wing’s most popular boot, and it’s made in Minnesota.
+I’ve also taken some pictures here of the 1460s alongside the Red Wing Blacksmith boot, since the Red Wing boot is the most similar to the Docs.
+The main differences with the Blacksmith and Iron Ranger are that the latter just has a toecap.

 red wing iron ranger and blacksmith and dr martens